Clement-Bresson/react-crash-course/exercises/01-my-first-component/readme.md

 };
 ```

 Here we are creating a component named `Anchor`, that will render an anchor tag with an `href` that points to the *YLD* website.
+We want to use `React.Component` when we want to deal with **state** inside a component.

 You might find this syntax odd: we are mixing HTML with JavaScript.